AyushMed/AyushMed/README.md

 - :accessibility: I hope to use data-driven decision making to better the world however I can.

-- ✍️ In my free time, I write short stories, refresh my coding problems, and learn random things.
+- ✍️ In my free time, I write short stories, refresh my coding skills, and learn random things.

 ### :hammer_and_wrench: Languages I know/am learning: